Upgrading from Vaadin 23

 -

-Vaadin 24 requires Java 17 or later, which is dictated by Spring framework and newer versions of application servers.
+Vaadin 24 requires Java 17 or later.
+This is dictated by Spring Framework and newer versions of application servers.

 Overview

-Vaadin 24 doesn’t fundamentally change how applications are developed and behave.
-Still, the upgrade process requires the following essential steps:
+Vaadin 24 doesn’t change fundamentally how applications are developed and behave.
+Nevertheless, the upgrade process requires the following essential tasks and tests:

 -